 Monterosso al Mare

 Monterosso is the biggest village of the five, where most of the Cinque Terre visitors tend to stay.
-If you’re planning to take a dip in the water and chill at the beach, I would suggest to do that at Monterosso al Mare as this is the one with a sand beach.
+If you’re planning to take a dip in the water and chill at the beach, I would suggest doing that at Monterosso al Mare as this is the one with a sand beach.
 You can rent a pair of beds with parasols for 15€.

 Manarola is a very colorful village, with a small harbor.
 There are large rocks to jump off from for the daredevils.